Measurement Strategy Examples

 The functionality of the software embedded in a hardware device used by humans, for example a combined computer printer/copier can be measured from the viewpoints of two types of functional users.
 (In both cases assume that we are not interested in any component structure of the software nor any firmware that the embedded software may use.)

-Purpose: to measure the size of functionality available to the human user (the ‘consumer offering’ for Marketing), so as to compare against the offering of competitive products.
+Purpose: to measure the size of functionality available to the human user, so as to compare against the offering of competitive products.

 Scope: Functionality available to human operator users (i.e. excluding functionality needed by operators over which they have no control or cannot ‘see’, such as some functions needed by the printer to communicate with a computer)